Nocturnal enuresis: Behavioral impact

 Studies indicate that children with behavioral problems are more likely to wet their beds.
 For children who have developmental problems, the behavioral problems and the bedwetting are frequently part of/caused by the developmental issues.
 For bedwetting children without other developmental issues, these behavioral issues can result from self-esteem issues and stress caused by the wetting.

-As mentioned below, current studies show that it is very rare for a child to intentionally wet the bed as a method of acting out.
+Current studies show that it is very rare for a child to intentionally wet the bed as a method of acting out.

 Punishment for bedwetting

 Medical literature states, and studies show, that punishing or shaming a child for bedwetting will frequently make the situation worse.
 It is best described as a downward cycle, where a child punished for bedwetting feels shame and a loss of self-confidence.
 This can cause increased bedwetting incidents, leading to more punishment and shaming.

 In the United States, about 25% of enuretic children are punished for wetting the bed.
 In Hong Kong, 57% of enuretic children are punished for wetting.
 Parents with only a grade-school level education punish bedwetting children at twice the rate of high-school- and college-educated parents.

 In Korea and in small parts of Japan, there is a folk tradition whereby bedwetters are made to wear a winnowing basket on their head and sent to ask their neighbors for salt.
 This is motivated in part by a desire to publicly embarrass the child into compliance, as neighbors would recognize why the child was knocking on their door.